SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 After reading the intron, they are spliced out during mRNA processing => done by the "splicesome".
 The mRNA, after splicing, is "capped and tailed" to mark pre-processing completion, at which point they leave the nucleus + go to the ribosome.

-* Begin by assembling helper proteins at intron-exon borders
+* Begin by assembling helper proteins at intron-exon borders => "slicing factors"
-*
+* Other helping factor proteins come together and form the "splicesome" to do the splicing
+* Splicesome splices by bringing exon together

 ### Translation => RNA-directed polypeptide synthesis
 Mature mRNA sent to ribosome. mRNA must travel to the cytoplasm in the Eukarotes to catch the RNA, whereas in prokarotes they don't have to go anywhere.